ruenahcmohr/OneBit/readme.md

-   1 bit ROM based controller
+#  1 bit ROM based controller

 ![assembly reference](buildref.jpg)

  Based on https://laughtonelectronics.com/Arcana/One-bit%20computer/One-bit%20computer.html

+I'm trying to convert this to markdown, in the meantime the formatting is badly broken, sorry.

 ---